askonomm/blocko/README.md

 ## Data structure

 Blocko uses a very simple data structure to define the content of the editor.
-It's simply an array of objects, each object representing one block.
+It's simply an array of objects, each object representing one block, an the order that the array is in is also the order at which blocks will be displayed on the editor.

 ### Paragraph block